jetbrains-academy/introduction_to_python/Loops/List Comprehension/task.md

 by adding $10$ to each of them.
 For example, the first element of `my_inefficient_list` is $1 + 10 = 11$,
 so the first element of `my_efficient_list` should be $11 + 10 = 21$, and so on.

+Please do not add or remove any lines from the code.

 <div class="hint">